Top Science Fair Project Ideas for High School Students

 Learn how to write a strong college recommendation letter with real examples and tips.

 According to the National Association for College Admission Counseling (NACAC), recommendation letters are among the top factors influencing college decisions.
 They often rank just below grades and test scores.
-For selective universities, these letters can make a real difference when applicants have similar academic records.
+For selective universities, these letters can make a real difference when applicants have similar academic records which is increasingly the case in an ever-increasing applicant pool.

 For example, a recommendation letter for student from teacher could reveal: